 Getting out of the office to have an off-site meeting can actually be energizing and effective.
 It gets you out of the same old routine and gives you a fresh environment to soak up.
-I recently did an all-employee meeting for Blue Cross Blue Shield in Grand Rapids, Mich.
+I recently did an all-employee meeting in Grand Rapids, Mich.
 It was awesome.
 It was at an off-site location that was beautiful.
 There were snacks, prizes and might I say, one amazing and awesome speaker – ME!
 We had fun and everyone left happy and energized.

 8. Don’t Take Everything so Seriously.